Modern immigration to the United Kingdom: World War II

-British Empire and the Commonwealth
+Empire to Commonwealth

-Following the end of the Second World War, the British Nationality Act 1948 allowed the 800,000,000 subjects in the British Empire to live and work in the United Kingdom without needing a visa, although this was not an anticipated consequence of the Act, which "was never intended to facilitate mass migration".
+Following the end of the Second World War, the British Nationality Act 1948 allowed the 800,000,000 subjects in the British Empire to live and work in the United Kingdom without needing a visa.
+This was not an anticipated consequence of the Act, which "was never intended to facilitate mass migration".
 This migration was initially encouraged to help fill gaps in the UK labour market for both skilled and unskilled jobs, including in public services such as the newly created National Health Service and London Transport.
-Many people were specifically brought to the UK on ships; notably the Empire Windrush in 1948.
+Many people were specifically brought to the UK on ships, notably the Empire Windrush in 1948.